-In a year of unusual album rollouts, including Rihanna's hastily thrust out the door 8th record, Beyoncé's Olympian offering for her second visual album and Kanye's runway project turned international listening party album The Life of Pablo, Frank Ocean's release still stands out.
-When the album missed its promised release date(s), praying to the Internet didn't help, neither did the amount of memes and thinkpieces surrounding what the world thought would be Boys Don't Cry.
-Clues were carrots in front of our eyes; live streams, library due dates and cryptic promises of zines, music and 'twoooo versions' were empty until Friday, the Good Friday before today's Easter Sunday return.
+In a year of unusual album rollouts — including Rihanna's many-chambered eighth record, Beyoncé's Olympian offering for her second visual album, and Kanye's runway project turned international listening party soundtrack The Life of Pablo — Frank Ocean's release still stands out.
+When the album missed its promised release date(s), praying to the Internet didn't help.
+Neither did the amount of memes and think pieces surrounding what the world thought would be Boys Don't Cry.
+Clues kept us guessing and hoping — there were live streams and cryptic promises of zines — but they led to nothing until late Thursday night.

-Before Channel Orange, there was Nostalgia, Ultra, and before that The Lonny Breaux Collection, a 100 track mixtape of demos and sketches; practice for the main event.
-Endless wasn't the main event, but it was proof that somewhere in a neon lit black and white high contrast warehouse, dressed in vintage Playboy merch or a bang up to date Kappa tracksuit, Frank Ocean was building.
-Blond (FKA Boys Don't Cry) arrived during the night via Apple Music, stylised without the e on the artwork, with on Apple.
-'Two versions?'
-On the cover, the man we've been waiting for, hair a vivid shade of Ryan Lochte green and showering in a Pre-Raphaelite pose.
-Frank Ocean shot by Wolfgang Tillmans.
+Before Channel Orange, there was Nostalgia, Ultra, and before that The Lonny Breaux Collection, a 100-track mixtape of demos and sketches — practice for the main event.
+Endless wasn't the main event, but it was proof that somewhere in a neon-lit warehouse (dressed in vintage Playboy merch or a bang up-to-date Kappa tracksuit) Ocean was building.
+On Saturday, Blond (FKA Boys Don't Cry) arrived during the night via Apple Music, stylized without the "e" in the artwork.
+"Two versions?"
+On its cover: the man we've been waiting for, hair a vivid shade of Ryan Lochte green, showering in a Pre-Raphaelite pose, and photographed by Wolfgang Tillmans.

-The accompanying zine will now likely be the stuff of eBay dreamers, having been completely cleared out from the shelves of the singular London, LA, NY and Chicago newsagents it was stocked at during the night.
-With photographs from the likes of Nabil and Harley Weir, and poetry by the artist and friends, it also features a 44-strong list of album contributors that includes Arca, Beyonce, Brian Eno, David Bowie, James Blake, Jamie XX, Kanye, Kendrick, Pharrell, Rick Rubin, Tyler The Creator and Yung Lean.
-The project is an example of how much Frank is capable of, his dedication to the fans, and how much there is left to build.
+The accompanying zine will now likely be the stuff of eBay dreams, having been completely cleared out from the shelves of the London, LA, NY, and Chicago newsagents where it was stocked at during the night.
+It includes photographs from the likes of Nabil and Harley Weir, and poetry by Ocean and his friends.
+It also features a 44-strong list of album contributors including Arca, Beyoncé, Brian Eno, David Bowie, James Blake, Jamie XX, Kanye, Kendrick, Pharrell, Rick Rubin, Tyler, The Creator, and Yung Lean.
+The project is an example of how much Frank is capable of, his dedication to his fans, and how much there is left to build.